jjziets/vasttools/README.md

 ```
 ## Self verification test
 You can run the following test to ensure your new machine will be on the shortlist for verification testing.
-If you pass, it means that there is a high chance that your machine will be eligible for verification
+If you pass, there is a high chance that your machine will be eligible for verification.
+Take not that your router need to allow loopback if you run this from a machine on the same network as the machine you want to test.
+If you do not know how to enable loopback it will be better to run this on a VM from a cloud provider or with mobile connection to your pc.

 ### Overview